Stable black hole solutions with cosmological hair: Quasi-stationary black hole solutions

 \section{Quasi-stationary black hole solutions}

-In the previous sections we found that only the $\Xi_-$ branch is stable in the short-range limit (\ref{sec:Stability}), and discussed why no solutions could be found where this branch connects to the desired cosmological $\Xi_+$ branch at long ranges (\ref{sec:NumericalSolutions}).
-This suggests that, starting with the spherically symmetric and static ansatz \eqref{eq:Ansatz}, no physical and self-consistent solution exists that yields a self-accelerating (de Sitter-like) cosmology at large scales and describes a stable black hole on short scales.\footnote{ Note that although this same instability was discovered in \cite{Babichev:2012re}, it was assumed there that the scalar field would follow the stable $\Xi_-$ on short scales due to the branch point on cosmological scales.
-However, this is not the case due to additional branch point closer to the black hole -- see figure \ref{fig:SdSLikeSolution}. } This motivates exploring whether the ansatz \eqref{eq:Ansatz} may have been too restrictive.
+In the previous section we found that the background considered there is unstable in the short-range limit.
+This suggests that, starting with the spherically symmetric and static ansatz \eqref{eq:Ansatz}, no physical and self-consistent solution exists that yields a self-accelerating (de Sitter-like) cosmology at large scales and describes a stable black hole on short scales.\footnote{ Note that the stability against scalar perturbations has already been studied for the $r_s \ll r \ll \left(r_sr_c^2\right)^{1/3}$ regime in \cite{Babichev:2012re}, uncovering the ghost instability in the $\Xi_+$ branch, but naturally (given the $r$--regime) not the instability behind the black hole horizon in the $\Xi_-$ branch. } This motivates exploring whether the ansatz \eqref{eq:Ansatz} may have been too restrictive.
 Indeed, in view of the results of the previous sections and given the inherent time dependence of the scalar field $\varphi$, it is natural to suspect that a self-consistent solution requires going beyond a purely static ansatz for the metric.
 In this section we therefore explore the possibility of finding stable solutions when relaxing the requirement for static black holes, instead considering \textit{quasi-stationary} solutions with a suppressed time dependence induced by a non-zero shift-symmetry current $J^r$ \eqref{eq:ShiftSymmetryCurrent}.
 This approach is further motivated by earlier results including a suppressed time dependence to find well-behaved black hole solutions in other theories.
 For example, \cite{DeFelice:2022xvq} shows that strong coupling in quadratic DHOST theories \cite{deRham:2019gha} can be avoided by introducing a \textit{Scordatura} term \cite{Motohashi:2019ymr} into the action. \cite{DeFelice:2022qaz} shows that in such a theory, no stealth solutions exist, but approximately stealth ones with a small time dependence on Hubble timescales do.
-Similarly, \cite{Rosen:2017dvn} shows that issues with a singular horizon and non-physical asymptotes can be overcome by introducing a time dependence with a characteristic time scale of the inverse graviton mass.
+Meanwhile, \cite{Rosen:2017dvn} shows that issues with a singular horizon and non-physical asymptotes can be overcome by introducing a time dependence with a characteristic time scale of the inverse graviton mass.
+Finally, while this paper was being completed, \cite{Lara:2025hqh} derived stability and regularity bounds for black holes with cosmological asymptotes in $K$-essence theories with a scalar Gauss-Bonnet term, which include a lower bound for $J^r$, inducing a time-dependence in the metric -- see Eq. \eqref{eq:ConservedCurrent} and \eqref{eq:CharacteristicTimeScale}.